KowenWoo/Pathfinders-Project/README.md

-# Pathfinders-Project
+# IndigeCare Sim
-Simulation of long term care center expansion using Deep-Q network in order to find optimal policy for Indigenous elderly population.
+AI driven tool to simulate the long term care landscape in Canada and determine the best policy to maximize accessibility for Indigenous Communities.